 The company is also refreshing its Z-series model geared toward younger users.
 The new, 10-megapixel Z20fd builds off the Z10 with MPEG-4 movie recording.

-The camera features a 3x optical zoom, a 2.5-inch LCD screen, 45MB of internal memory and a new dual blog mode that resizes both still images and movie files for easier Internet posting.
+The camera features a 3x optical zoom, a 2.5-inch LCD screen, 45MB of internal memory and a new dual blog mode that resizes both still image and movie files for easier Internet posting.

-The Z20fd offers the company's face-detection technology with automatic red-eye removal, IrSimple and a picture stabilization mode which boosts ISO sensitivity (to a maximum of ISO 1,600) and shutter speed to reduce blur.
+The Z20fd offers the company’s fac- detection technology with automatic red-eye removal, IrSimple and a picture stabilization mode that boosts ISO sensitivity (to a maximum of ISO 1,600) and shutter speed to reduce blur.
 Additional features include i-Flash, which adjusts flash intensity based on surrounding lighting, 14 scene modes and the ability to add designs to up the three faces in an image.

 The FinePix Z20fd ships at the end of March in four colors — black, green, pink and blue — for a suggested retail of $199.

 In its new entry-level J series the company will introduce two 8-megapixel compact models — the J10 and J50.
-Both models will feature an ISO-boosting picture-stabilization mode and VGA/30 fps movie capture.
+Both models will feature an ISO-boosting picture stabilization mode, VGA/30 fps movie capture,

 The FinePix J50 (silver) sports a 5x optical zoom (37mm-185mm, 35mm equivalent) and a 2.7-inch LCD.
 It will have 15 scene modes and retail for $179.